Orama-Interactive/Pixelorama-Docs/docs/user_manual/shortcut_settings.md

 Each action can contain multiple shortcut events.
 You can add new shortcut events to each action, or you can edit existing ones.

 :::note
-You cannot make modifications to the default shortcut profile.
-To change the shortcut profile, you can click on the option button next to the "Shortcut profile:" label, and select "Custom".
-You can also create new shortcut profiles by clicking on "New".
+If you want to restore the default shortcuts, you can click on the `Reset` button at the top, next to the `Shortcut profile` option button.
 :::

 ## Adding a shortcut event